-The Viking Age: Between Fact And Fiction
+The Viking Age: A Brief Analysis Between Fact And Fiction

 Many myths surround the Viking Age and most of them are quite inaccurate from the historical point of view.
 Most of the popular misconceptions about the Norsemen can trace their origin in the works of the Catholic monks of the early Middle Ages or various Romantic artists and writers of the 19th century.